 Angelica's "My Rooms" explores the compartments of the human spirit.
 The bold voices that direct decision can easily be the same voices that distract from reality.
 Her choreography is the guide through the rooms we create to survive circumstance.
 The dancing follows the tour between head and heart, leading us into the rooms we hide in to save ourselves from the truth.

-Chris Kinsey graduated with a BFA in contemporary dance performance at Boston Conservatory (class of 2018) as a scholarship recipient.
+Chris Kinsey is a DANJ alums.
+He graduated with a BFA in contemporary dance performance at Boston Conservatory (class of 2018) as a scholarship recipient.
 While at the conservatory, Chris has created three works, and has performed the work of Shapiro and Smith, Doug Varone and Aszure Barton.
 He spent his summer’s studying abroad at Impulstanz, Henny Jurriens and Springboard Danse Montreal.
 Chris currently dances for MADBOOTS DANCE, under the direction of Jonathan Campbell and Austin Diaz.
 As a choreographer, his work has been shown at Boston Contemporary Dance Festival (2017), TRACKS Boston (2017), Institute of Contemporary Art (2017), and the Choreographers Canvas in NYC (2014).
 Chris earned ADA's coveted Young Choreographer of the Year (2015).

 Jaclyn Walsh was a principal dancer of Keigwin + Company from 2011 thru 2017, was named by Dance Spirit magazine as one of the dance world's thirteen "Hottest Young Choreographers" and by Dance Magazine as one of the dance industry's "Top 25 to Watch."
 Her choreography has been presented at numerous dance festivals and conservatories/universities including: Perceptions Contemporary Dance Festival, American Dance Guild Festival, Boston Contemporary Dance Festival, NYU’s Past/Forward, NY City Parks Foundation SummerStage Main Stage, Joffrey Ballet School, and Montclair State University.
 She received Broadway Care’s coveted Choreography Award at the Joyce.
 Jaclyn choreographed and performed in Vienna Teng's music video "Level Up."
 She was named a finalist in the Capezio A.C.E.
 Awards for choreographic excellence in 2018 for "Appalachian Spring" and in 2016 for "Off The Grid", both choreographed for and presented by DANJ dancers.
 Jaclyn received her BFA from NYU’s Tisch School of the Arts, where she performed works by Susan Marshall and Ronald K. Brown and received the Tisch Achievement Scholarship in Dance.
 Jaclyn is on faculty at Crunch Fitness and BDC’s Contemporary Variations Series.